steveiliop56/getashell/README.md

 ## Get A Shell 🐚

-Have you ever wanted to just spin up a quick server than you can ssh into to test something real quick?
-Well with get a shell you can just spin up the ui select a distro and click _Get me a shell!_ and 💥 you have an ssh server with your specified distro.
+Have you ever wanted to just spin up a quick server that you can ssh into to test something real quick?
+Well with get a shell you can just spin up the UI select a distro and click _Get me a shell!_ and boom you have an ssh server with your specified distro.
 No need to spin up vms, run commands or anything harder than a click!

 ![Preview](screenshots/app.png)